What is a Morning Star Pattern?

 So how do I use Morning Star candles?

-Since morning stars are signals of a potential bullish reversal after a downtrend they are helpful in confirming a significant bottom especially when found near support.
+Since morning stars are signals of a potential bullish reversal after a downtrend, they are helpful in confirming a significant bottom primarily when found near support.
 They are most useful in stop-loss placement with stops typically placed just below the completed formation.

-In the above example we have two completed morning star formation which are followed by bullish market reversals.
+In the above example we have two completed morning star formations which are followed by bullish market reversals.